destech/using-python-to-interact-with-os/README.md

 # using-python-to-interact-with-os
-python scripts use in the course on coursera
+This repo is to help me keep track of the different python scripts use in the course on coursera